ldkong1205/RoboDepth/docs/CREATE.md

 ```

 ### Fog
 The `fog` function applies a simulated fog effect to an image by adding a foggy texture generated through plasma fractals.
-The fog effect is controlled by parameters that determine the thickness and smoothness of the fog, creating a visual distortion resembling the appearance of fog.
+The fog effect is controlled by parameters that determine the thickness and smoothness, creating a visual distortion resembling the appearance of fog.

 ```python
 def fog(x, severity=1):